SweetInk/jrebel-mybatisplus/README-en.md

 # How to use

+## Use IDEA plugin

+You can download the plugin from jetbrains plugins market [jrebel-mybatisplus-extension](https://plugins.jetbrains.com/plugin/12682-jrebel-mybatisplus-extension).

+## Local build

 Running the web app with the custom plugin
 Compile the JRebel plugin like a regular maven project: `mvn -f jr-mybatisplus/pom.xml clean package`.
 This will produce a plugin jar in jr-mybatisplus/target/jr-mybatisplus.jar.
 To enable the plugin, pass the plugin’s path to JRebel using a JVM argument: `-Drebel.plugins=/path/to/jr-mybatisplus.jar`.